 While we'll be looking at statistics and college requirements to answer this question, it's also important you learn to define what "good" means to you.
 Ultimately, with effort and preparation, you should be proud of the Subject Test scores you achieve!

 What Are the Average SAT Subject Test Scores?

 Good SAT Subject Test scores tend to be a fair deal higher than good scores on the general SAT since high academic achievers tend to take the Subject Tests.

-The following chart shows the 2019 averages for each SAT Subject Test.
+The following chart shows the three-year average (2018-2020) for each SAT Subject Test.
 For a full breakdown of what these average scores mean, check out this article.

 SAT Subject Test

 |Chinese with Listening||760|

 |Korean with Listening||759|

 See how the average score for Chinese with Listening is an incredibly high 760?
 The average for Math Level I looks like a more reasonable 614.

 So a "good" score would be higher than average, maybe even in the top 25% of test takers, or top 5% if you're shooting for the Ivy League.